Not a sentence I ever thought I'd write, but: the issue of animals eating cannabis is becoming an increasingly relevant one.

 What symptoms are they likely to experience?

 They are often present as neurological signs.
-They can experience depressions or ataxia [a vestibular disease that causes an unbalanced gait], seizures, tremors, and behavioral changes.
+They can be depression or ataxia [a vestibular disease that causes an unbalanced gait], seizures, tremors and behavioural changes.
 They might go into a stupor, but they may also become hyperactive.
 You'll often get gastrointestinal signs, so you'll get sick or quite unwell.

 What are "depressions"?

 They go pretty flat out.
 They don’t want to do much.
 They won't come when you call their name.
 Maybe they’ll urinate in the house.
 They'll just be pretty depressed-looking.